October 17, 2013

-- Shock: The least humane is the shock collar which delivers an electrical shock to your dog when he barks.
+- Shock: The least humane is the shock collar which delivers an electrical shock to your dog when they bark.

-- Ultrasonic: When your dog barks, the ultrasonic collar interrupts him by emitting a sound only your dog can hear.
+- Ultrasonic: When your dog barks, the ultrasonic collar interrupts them by emitting a sound only your dog can hear.

 Use vibration, not electric shock, to get your dog's attention.
 Vibrating collars can be useful to train a deaf dog who can't hear your voice or a clicker.

 The Elizabethan collar, or E-collar as it is often called, is a wide, plastic, cone-shaped collar used to prevent your dog from licking or scratching wounds while they heal.